Steward Volunteer questions

 Will I be provided with uniform as a Steward Volunteer?

 All registered Steward Volunteers will be sent a high-vis vest.
 You must bring them with you each time you volunteer.
 You will also be sent a branded poncho in due course.
-We are currently prioritising sending ponchos to Stewards who have already completed a shift, and will be sending out the remaining stock as it becomes available to us from our supplier over the coming weeks.

 Is there an expected dress code for Volunteer Stewards?